ompateldeveloper/learn-sql/Readme.md

 - Date : it accepts Date data type in format dd/mm/yy from 1-jan-4712ad to 31-dec-4712ad
 - long : Max length of 2GB
 ## Commands in SQL
    1. DCL
       - Connect with user: CONNECT username;
       - Create new User: CREATE USER username IDENTIFIED BY password;
       - Granting permission to a User: GRANT CONNECT,RESOURCES,DBA TO username;
       - See current user : SHOW USER;
       - granting a user permission in table : GRANT ALL ON songs TO user2;
       - revoking a user permission in table : REVOKE ALL ON songs FROM user2;
    2. DDL
       - create table : CREATE TABLE songs(column type,....);
       - alter a table : ALTER TABLE songs ADD album VARCHAR2(30);
       - alter a table : ALTER TABLE songs MODIFY artist VARCHAR2(40);
       - drop a table : DROP TABLE songs

    3. DML
+      -
+      1. DQL :
+         - select all columns from table : SELECT * FROM songs
          - select columns from table : SELECT id,title FROM songs

-      - select all columns from table : SELECT * FROM songs
-   4. TCL
+   5. TCL
       - To commit changes ( like a savepoint ) : COMMIT commitname;
       - to create savepoint : SAVEPOINT savepointname
       - To rollback any commits : ROLLBACK commitname